The Parkinson’s Stages

 Specialized Parkinson’s Care at Saint Simeon’s

-Saint Simeon’s is committed to providing a higher quality of life for those in need of Parkinson’s disease.
+Saint Simeon’s is committed to providing a higher quality of life for those in need of Parkinson’s care.
 We provide a unique program developed specifically for people with Parkinson’s disease.

 The Parkinson’s disease program at Saint Simeon’s is unlike any other in Oklahoma.
 Our dedicated nursing staff and wellness team have received specialized Parkinson’s disease education and training to maintain or restore skills that may have deteriorated.
 Saint Simeon’s Parkinson’s care is endorsed by the Parkinson Foundation of Oklahoma and the American Parkinson Disease Association.
 For more information, don’t hesitate to contact us today.